foundrybot-ca/foundrybot/README.md

 FoundryBot is intentionally split into **two roles**:

-- **BUILD** — where the ./deploys.sh is launched and where images are created and repacked
+- **BUILD MACHINE/VM** — where the ./deploys.sh is launched and where images are created and repacked
 - **TARGET** what this script should do.
   Typical values (depends on which functions you wire in):
     - proxmox-all        - full Proxmox flow (build ISO + master + minions)